tinyogre/zeromon/README.md

 About
 -----

 I was looking for simple, lightweight, server monitoring tools.
+My hosting provider has been sending me emails telling my server has been rebooted due to going over its memory quota (Though it never actually does get rebooted, every time I get one of those emails, the uptime is still measured in days), but the monitoring they provide never shows me over half my quota, and usually under 1/3rd.
+So, I've probably got some very brief spikes going on that are below the granularity of the tools they give me, but still triggering alerts from their automated systems.

 I had some goals:

 * It shouldn't take more than 5 minutes to install and configure
-* It should show me my server's overall memory utilization with a granularity of 5 seconds or better
+* It should graph, in a browser, my server's overall memory utilization with a granularity of 5 seconds or better
 * If I see a spike, I should be able to easily figure out what process(es) caused it

 I basically gave up after failing to build, install, or configure